10 Tips For Moving To London: Your Essential 2026 Guide

 Important registrations include:

-• Electoral roll to enhance credit profile and voting rights
+• Electoral roll (helps with credit history and voting)

 • TV licence if applicable